nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Find a person by name**
+**Use case: UC04 - Find a person by name**

 **MSS**

-1. User inputs the find command with keywords to search for
+1. User inputs the find command with keywords to search for.
-2. PB shows a list of persons whose names match the given keywords
+2. PB shows a list of persons whose names match the given keywords.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+PB cannot find any matching Person.

+    * PB shows an empty list.

       Use case ends.

-**Use case: Add appointment**
+**Use case: UC03 - Add appointment**

 **MSS**

-1. User enters the add appointment command specifying the person or persons, date and description of the appointment.
+1. User enters add appointment command specifying the index or indexes of persons, address, start and end datetimes and description of the appointment.
 2. PB creates the appointment and displays a successful message.

 Use case ends.

 **Extensions**

 * 1a.
-PB detects an error in date formatting.
+PB detects an error in command format.
     * 1a1.
 PB displays an error message, showing an example of the correct format.

 	  Use case resumes at step 1.

 * 1b.
-PB does not have the specified person in the contact list
+PB does not have the specified person in the contact list.

 	 * 1b1.
-PB informs the user that the person does not exist
+PB informs the user that the person does not exist.

        Use case ends.

+* 1c.
+PB detects a collision in the time period of appointment to be added with previously added appointments.
+    * 1c1.
+PB informs the user that there is a clash.

+      Use case ends.

-**Use case: List appointments**
+**Use case: UC04 - List appointments**

 **MSS**